thefrontside/bigtest/website/docs/interactors/6-write-your-own.md

 ## Common questions

-### When should I write a new Interactor instead of using the Built In DOM interactors?
+### When should I write a new Interactor instead of using the predefined interactors?

-If the built-in DOM Interactors work for your use case, they are probably the best choice.
+If the predefined interactors work for your use case, they are probably the best choice.
 They are maintenance-free and support the most common user actions.

-When the built-in Interactors are not enough, we encourage you to write your own.
+When the predefined interactors are not enough, we encourage you to write your own.
 They will help prevent duplicated logic in your tests, and if your interface changes, you only need to make changes to the Interactor instead of throughout the code.

 For example, let's say that you want to replace a custom datepicker with a popular third-party library instead.
 Although you may have many tests for flows with the date picker, only your Interactor needs to change.